This website uses cookies

 Experience a fully functional Magento 2 store built on top of renowned Cloudways hosting to deliver the fastest speeds.

-In Adobe Commerce 2.4.6, purchase orders functionality has also been fully exposed in the GraphQL layer by adding approval rules in the API.
+In Magento Open Source 2.4.6, category tree rendering and bulk cart operations were improved for better query performance.
+In Adobe Commerce 2.4.6, purchase order functionality was fully exposed in the GraphQL layer by adding approval rules to the API.

 • Developers can request only the data they need, which results in smaller and more efficient data transfers.
+Instead of pulling a full response and using only part of it, they can ask for exactly what the frontend needs.
 This is especially important for mobile and low-bandwidth devices.

 • Developers can create custom GraphQL queries, mutations, and types, allowing them to extend the platform’s default schema and create custom functionality that meets their specific requirements.

-• It allows for optimized queries, which can significantly improve application performance.
+• It supports optimized queries, which can significantly improve application performance.
 This is because it reduces the number of API requests required to fetch data.

 Don’t let outdated APIs hold your Magento store back!